hbroek/reken/documentation/developer-guide/chapter-5.md

 </template>
 ```

 In this example, a keypad component is defined.
 When a button is pressed, an event with a payload containing the keypad number is dispatched.
-The keypad has an event listener that shows an alert with the contents of the `detail` property: which is the key that was pressed.
+The keypad has an event listener that shows an alert with the contents of the `detail` property, the key pressed.

 ## 5.8 Component Styling

-Reken supports component styling, allowing you to style a component without affecting the styles of elements that are not part of the component.
+Reken supports component styling, allowing you to style a component without affecting the styles of elements not part of the component.

-**Component State:**
 ```html
 <head>
   <style>